-On the other hand, you can sign a formal contract with the Farmers choice, the largest pig slaughterhouse, processor and exporter.
+If you prefer contract farming, consider working with the the Farmers choice Ltd. It is the largest pig abattoir, processor and exporter in Kenya.
 You will lock a price and enjoy extension services and quality products from them.

 Other farmers opt to slaughter and sell pig meat to their neighbors.

 What is the cost of starting a pig farm in Kenya?

 How much do you need to start a pig business in Kenya?
 You will need Ksh 50,000 to construct a pigsty that can accommodate 30-60 pigs.
 Such a pig house is constructed to international standards allowing for highest drainage standards.
 Each unit will have a good drainage, feeding and watering troughs.
 If you are looking for hygiene and reduced cost of production, watering nipples should be an option.

 Such a modern pig farm will allow you to feed and attend to them from a central corridor.
 It will have bio-security and disinfection infrastructure such that you reduce infections in the farm.

 Kenya has both exotic and local pig breeds that perform well.